ITECH05203/CCM101-gcabanizas/Laboratory-04-Cloud-Native-Engineer/virtualization-vs-containers.md

 ## Summary for the Client

+## Summary for the Client

-Moving your web applications from traditional VMs to containers would directly solve the two problems you raised.
-Because containers share the host operating system instead of each running their own Guest OS, they start in seconds rather than minutes and use a fraction of the RAM, letting you run far more application instances on the same hardware.
-Containers are also portable the same image runs identically on a developer's laptop, a test server, or a production cloud environment, which removes "it works on my machine" problems during deployment.
-VMs still make sense when you need strong hardware-level isolation or must run a completely different operating system, but for standard web applications containers are faster, cheaper, and easier to scale.
+Containers can help address the problems of slow startup and high resource usage because they share the host operating system instead of running a complete Guest OS for every application.
+They can start much faster and require less RAM and storage, which allows more applications to run on the same hardware.
+Containers are also portable because the same image can be used across different environments, such as development, testing, and production.
+Virtual Machines are still useful when stronger isolation or a different operating system is needed.